I wanted to

 suffering, and wait

-Having to endure in this way at this time is proving to be just as great a test
+Having to endure in this way, and at this time, is proving to be just as great a test

 of our faith, loyalty and obedience, as it was for God’s people on the earlier

 two occasions.
+And it seems to be just as unpopular for many.
 We are exposed to the ridicule of those who were at one time

 themselves members of God’s household; while we are also suffering tribulation on